 When writing lesson plans for toddlers, prioritize flexibility.
 For example, toddlers may be happy doing the same activity repeatedly one day, only to tire of three different activities in a row the next day.

 Use your lesson plans to capture the broad ideas of what you’re exploring together while leaving room for toddlers to take the curriculum in their direction.
 If it sounds like you need to have an infinite number of lesson plans, remember that your toddlers will also want repetition, so you may only need to plan two to three new activities for the week.
 You can repeat and adapt these activities daily (for example, by adding new materials).
 You’ll know when your toddlers lose interest, and it’s time to introduce something new.

 Preschool lesson plans

-Present your curriculum as living, breathing, and changing lesson plans while also updating parents on what happened in the classroom each day.
+Present your curriculum as living, breathing, and changing lesson plans while updating families on what happens in the classroom daily.
 This will allow you to be an effective teacher for your preschoolers and an educator who parents can trust.

 Bring curriculum visibility to families

 You can meaningfully engage families by bringing visibility to what the children are learning daily.
 Share your weekly lesson plan and daily activities with families to partner and build strong home-to-school connections.
 With access to the weekly lesson plan, families will be better equipped to support their children's development at home.